 Mahindra won’t stop production of Mojo where the development of Mojo will go on, and new motorcycles will be launched under mojo platform.
 The Mojo’s sales, service will go on normally.
 The Mojo to be a mid-capacity, niche motorcycle.

-go to site Owners will breathe peacefully after hearing to this.
+here Owners will breathe peacefully after hearing to this.